adrisan0/house/README.md

 The main application logic now resides in `main.js`, which is loaded from `index.html`.
 All Spanish provinces are available through `provinces.js`, allowing price projections for any province.
 The application now supports offline use thanks to a service worker (sw.js) that caches key assets when the page loads.

+A new command-line script `housing_calc.py` replicates the calculator logic for batch projections.
+Run `python housing_calc.py --help` to see available options and output CSV-style tables.